ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 # Provisioning {{site.data.keyword.filestorage_short}} with VMware

 The following steps can help you order and configure {{site.data.keyword.filestorage_full}} in a vSphere 5.5 and vSphere 6.0 environment at {{site.data.keyword.BluSoftlayer_full}}.
-If you require more than eight connections to your VMWare host, then choosing NFS {{site.data.keyword.filestorage_short}} is the best practice.
+If you require more than eight connections to your VMware host, then choosing NFS {{site.data.keyword.filestorage_short}} is the best practice.

 The {{site.data.keyword.filestorage_short}} is designed to support high I/O applications that require predictable levels of performance.
 The predictable performance is achieved through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes.